schmittjoh/JMSSecurityExtraBundle/Resources/doc/index.rst

 @SatisfiesParentSecurityPolicy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This must be defined on a method that overrides a method which has security metadata.
-It is there to ensure that you are aware the security of the overriden method cannot
+It is there to ensure that you are aware the security of the overridden method cannot
 be enforced anymore, and that you must copy over all annotations if you want to keep
 them.